-Under the terms of the Data Protection Act 2018 and the Freedom of Information Act 2000, individuals have rights in regard of obtaining information held by the Council.
+Under the terms of the Freedom of Information Act 2000, individuals have rights in regard of obtaining information held by the Council.

 If you wish to make an enquiry about data held by the Council and which does not seem to be already available, you can email your request for information to firstname.lastname@example.org or write to the Freedom of Information Officer, Three Rivers House, Northway, Rickmansworth, Herts WD3 1RL.

 When we receive your request we shall instigate a search for the information you need.
 If we cannot determine exactly what information you require, we shall contact you as soon as possible to clarify your request.
 If we already publish the information you require, we shall send you details of how to find the information.
 We aim to respond within 20 working days to any request for information under the Freedom of Information Act.
 FOI response times are published on the following page - FOI Requests and Response Times

 In all other cases, the information you need will be located and provided to you in your preferred format.
 Please note however, that some information may be exempt from your access.
 Should that be the case, we will provide what information we can and also provide reasons why other information has not been released to you.

 Please also note that we may need to charge a fee to cover the costs of our search and any copying.
 In these cases, the information you require will not be released to you until the fee is received.

 If you need any advice on your request, please write to:

 Three Rivers House

 If you feel that your request for information is incorrectly refused or not dealt with satisfactorily, you can request an Internal Review be carried out.